jonsabados/virp/README.md

 VIRP's future
 -------------

-At some point in the future the following things are likely to be added to Virp:
+At some point in the near future the following things are likely to be added to Virp:

 * Support for per session consistency levels
 * Automagic ID generation